Benjamin MooreCHECK PRICE

 A popular backsplash to pair with blue kitchen cabinets is the white subway tile.
 This duo is both classic and trendy, making it a timeless yet stylish pairing.
 The crisp, clean look of white subway tiles against the playful yet sophisticated blue makes for a modern, contemporary color palette.

-Home builders: The Fox Group
+Interior design: The Fox Group

 Cabinet design: CS Cabinetry

-Interior design: Saltbox Collective
+Interior styling: Saltbox Collective

 In this blue kitchen by Saltbox Collective, white subway tile with dark grout peeks through the blue kitchen cabinets.
 This simple look is perfect against the dark blue cabinetry, which may look overwhelming against any other backsplash (especially since it is all closed shelving).